Best time to go

 - Harbin, in the far north, attracts hundreds of thousands of locals and visitors to its Ice and Snow Festival in January and February.

-- Chinese New Year (Spring Festival) in January or February (dates change) is a
+- Chinese New Year, or Spring Festival in January or February (dates change every year) is a

 great time to see the country in party mode.
 Most Chinese people take up to two weeks off work and travel home to visit their families.
 With more than 700

 million people squeezing onto the nation's trains, buses, planes and boats, it's been described as the world's largest annual human migration.
 You'll find

 many cities surprisingly empty during this time.
 It's best to pick a good place to see in the New Year and then stay put, as you'll face crowds and

 - Labour Day public holiday falls on May 1.